benjaminplanche/Visual_Demos/README.md

-Visual_Demos
+Visual Demos
 ============

-Playing around with Maths and pixels ...
+*Playing around with Maths and pixels ...*

+Sub-repo containing some experiments.
+Those I'm pleased enough with can be seen there: aldream.net/demo